suatatan/suatatan.github.io/_posts/2014-12-09-t-test-in-statistics.md

 ---
+categories:
+- english
+- genel
+date: 2014-12-09
 layout: post
-title: "T-Test in Statistics"
-date: 2014-12-09
-categories:
-  - "english"
-  - "genel"
 tags:
+- english
+- quickread
-  - "statistic"
+- statistic
+title: T-Test in Statistics
 ---

 A bottle filling machine is set to fill bottles with soft drink to a volume of 500 ml.
 The actual volume is known to follow a normal distribution.
 The manufacturer believes the machine is under-filling bottles.
 A sample of 20 bottles is taken and the volume of liquid inside is measured.